Monsterlallu/Raju-Ser/README.md

 By using kick, add, promote, demote Commands, Your WhatsApp account may be banned.

-Amru_sir_v2 or we are not responsible for your account,
+Raju-Ser or we are not responsible for your account,

 This bot is intended for the purpose of having fun with some fun commands